-14.1 A tackle occurs when the ball-carrier has at least one flag removed by an opponent, or if a flag falls off.
+- 14.1 A tackle occurs when the ball-carrier has at least one flag removed by an opponent, or if a flag falls off. - 14.2 A player may affect a tackle only if they have both their own flags in place.

-- 14.2 A player may affect a tackle only if they have both their own flags in place. - 14.3 Following a tackle: - The tackler raises the flag in the air, calls "flag!" and hands it to the tackled player. - A tackled player may take a maximum of 3 steps once tackled (allowance for momentum) - All defensive players must retreat onside, one meter from the tackle place and must not interfere with play until they get there.
+14.3 Following a tackle:

+- The tackler raises the flag in the air, calls "flag!" and hands it to the tackled player. - The tackled player passes immediately. - A tackled player may take a maximum of 3 steps once tackled (allowance for momentum) - All defensive players must retreat onside, one metre from the tackle place and must not interfere with play until they get there.